topepo/melodie/tests/testthat/_snaps/loopy-logging.md

         allow_par = FALSE))
     Message
-      > A | error: invalid type (list) for variable 'First_Flr_SF'
+      > A | error: invalid type (list) for variable 'First_Flr_SF' There were issues with some computations   A: x1 There were issues with some computations   A: x2

 # model error doesn't stop grid